Dead End Kings

-Dead End Kings is Katatonia's ninth full-length album.
+Dead End Kings is the ninth studio album by Swedish heavy metal band Katatonia.
 It was released on 27 August 2012 in Europe and 28 August in the United States through Peaceville Records.
 Like all Katatonia releases, the album was written primarily by founding members Jonas Renkse and Anders Nyström.
 The band went through a number of lineup changes, making the album the first to feature bassist Niklas Sandin, the only album to feature second guitarist Per Eriksson, and the last to feature drummer Daniel Liljekvist.

 Themes and composition

 Multiple tracks, including "Buildings", allude to abandoned city scenes, which were inspired by Renkse's and Nyström's visiting of abandoned train tunnels and hospitals in abandoned villages in Sweden.
 The album is not politically-themed in the conventional sense of promoting ideologies or presenting solutions, but rather contemplates and laments the poor state of the world due to modern politics in general.

 Journalists have noted a similarity in sound to the work of American progressive metal band Tool, a comparison Renkse refers to as accidental but flattering.